iammck/ECalculon/README.md

 Travis-ci online documentation for more info about actually encrypting the data and environment variables.

-Once I had the info i needed uploaded, I added a conditional statement to the app's gradle file.
+Once I had the info i needed uploaded to the service, I added a conditional statement to the app's gradle file.
 If we are able to get a travis-ci environment variable, then gather the info for signing the release APK using the environement variables.
+Otherwise, for local builds try to use the console.

-Otherwise try to use the console.
+After successfully building the signed release apk, it was upload to Google Play using Google Play developer console.
+From the console I was able to set up the initial store listing as well as create the service account Triple-T will use to update the Android Developer account.

 // Some useful links